bbauska/JS-svg/README.md

 `);
 </pre>

-Note the use of backticks here; this allows us to indent our code just as we would with normal CSS.
+<p>Note the use of backticks here; this allows us to indent our code just
+as we would with normal CSS.
 What this CSS does is apply the font-size and font-family to each of our text elements, avoiding the use of repetitive inline attributes.
 This is not only a more elegant way of handling static styles, but it can save us quite a few kilobytes along the way.
-In this particular sketch, taking this measure resulted in a 40% reduction in the rendered markup -- not bad!
+In this particular sketch, taking this measure resulted in a 40% reduction in the rendered markup -- not bad!</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch5-4">5.4 Spinning Noise</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-In our next sketch, to consolidate some of the concepts covered already, we're going to spin some line elements about their center points and vary their line lengths and colors with noise.
-This time we'll use just a single loop and noise dimension.
+<p>In our next sketch, to consolidate some of the concepts covered already,
+we're going to spin some line elements about their center points and vary their line lengths and colors with noise.
+This time we'll use just a single loop and noise dimension.</p>

-Copy the previous sketch folder and name it something like 13-spinning-noise.
-Remove the style element and everything after the background so that we're left with the following boilerplate code:
+<p>Copy the previous sketch folder and name it something like
+13-spinning-noise.
+Remove the style element and everything after the background so that we're left with the following boilerplate code:</p>

 <pre>
 import { SvJs, Gen, Noise } from '../../node_modules/svjs/src/